AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 [`pre-commit`](https://pre-commit.com/) is a small software package that makes it easy to manage and run code quality checks prior to committing code.

-As an OpenScPCA contributor, you will use pre-commits hooks
+As an OpenScPCA contributor, you will use pre-commit when you [commit files](../../contributing-to-analyses/working-with-git/making-commits.md) while writing analysis code.

-- `pre-commit` checks code quality by defining a set of "hooks," called pre-commit hooks, that will automatically run every time you commit changes to a repository.
+`pre-commit` checks code quality by defining a set of "hooks," called pre-commit hooks, that will automatically run every time you commit changes to a repository.

 - These pre-commit hooks check that the changes you are trying to commit pass the code quality standards we have set up.
 - If `pre-commit` finds that certain files do not pass these checks, you will need to update the files to ensure they pass before you can commit your changes.
   - You can learn more about this process in the [contributing to analyses documentation](STUB_LINK).